-The CDFW MLML analyzed species collected from Lake Perris for selenium, as composite samples, using inductively coupled plasma-mass spectrometry (ICP-MS).
+The CDFW MLML analyzed species collected from Alondra Park Lake for selenium, as composite samples, using inductively coupled plasma-mass spectrometry (ICP-MS).
 The ICP-MS method utilizes desolvation, atomization and ionization with ion separation based on a mass-to-charge ratio to detect the total selenium concentration in a sample.
-The ICP-MS method detection limit (MDL) and the reporting limit (RL) for total selenium were reported at 150 and 400 ppb, respectively.
+The ICP-MS method detection limit (MDL) and the reporting limit (RL) for total selenium were reported at 3, 100, or 150 and 9, 300, or 400 ppb, respectively, depending on the study.